 First-year students are assigned to sections for all their Fall and Spring semester courses prior to the start of classes.
 First year students must enroll in the assigned sections of each course.
-First year students must remain enrolled in their assigned sections for the entire first year of study of required courses.
+First year students must remain enrolled in their assigned sections for the entire first year.